 Is it really summer without the smell, the taste and the joy of preparing and sharing your catch with friends and family?
 Let's be honest, hot smoked fish is amazing all year round.
 This is a simple recipe and you can adapt it to suit the type of smoking chamber you have mounted your Smokai Smoke Generator on.
 Adjust the ingredient quantities for the wet brine, to suit the amount of fish you are smoking.
 This recipe covered 2 x medium sized Trevally with room for 1 or 2 more.

-Your fish, prepared for smoking.
-We like to bullerfly the whole fish for maximum utilisation
+2 medium sized Trevally, cleaned and prepared for smoking.
+We like to butterfly the whole fish for maximum utilisation.

 1 Litre of Water

 100g Soft Brown Sugar (you can also use Coconut Sugar)